SOURCE: JAMA 2014;312:2566-2567.

-The process if fairly simple: a collection kit is sent to the patient’s home, the specimen is mailed back, and if either the colon cancer markers or the human hemoglobin test return positive, the patient needs follow-up colonic evaluation (e.g., colonoscopy).
-Some patients (and clinicians) may feel so reassured by negative stool DNA testing that they feel comfortable to stop screening at that point.
+The process is fairly simple: A collection kit is sent to the patient’s home, the specimen is mailed back, and if either the colon cancer markers or the human hemoglobin test return positive, the patient needs a follow-up colonic evaluation (e.g., colonoscopy).
+Some patients (and clinicians) are sufficiently reassured by negative stool DNA testing that they feel comfortable to stop screening at that point.
 Unfortunately, even though stool DNA testing is very sensitive for colon cancer compared to colonoscopy (sensitivity = 92%), it is much less sensitive for precancerous lesions.
 Additionally, some false-positives occur with stool DNA testing.

 Despite these limitations, stool DNA testing provides a viable way to do colon cancer screening for persons unwilling to undergo other screening methods.
-Negative stool DNA screening will be so reassuring to some patients that they will elect not to pursue further, more definitive screening.
+Negative stool DNA screening will be sufficiently reassuring to some patients that they will elect not to pursue further more definitive screening.